 Dough

-- Be available with 1 cup warm water to make the dough.
+- Be available with 1 cup of warm water to make the dough.

 - Take both the flour along with salt and shift the flour 2-3 times.

-- Add 2 Tbsp. oil to this and mix to make a crumbly mixture.
+- Add 2 tablespoon oil to this and mix to make a crumbly mixture.

 - Now add ⅓ cup of warm water and start kneading the dough.